Authors and professional writers can count on these tips to figure out the written rules of using a large number or a

 The International Systems of Units (SI) recommends a space to separate groups of three digits.
 The comma and the period should be used only to denote decimals, such as $14 300,75.

-When you are writing about periods of time such as centuries or decades, they should be spelled out - such as during the 'Seventies' or in the 'twentieth century'.
+When you are writing about periods of time such as centuries or decades, they should get spelled out.
+Thus, during the 'Seventies' or in the 'twentieth century' - for example.

 You can use some digits with informal everyday writing.
 So, jotting a recipe as 'mix 3 cups of jasmine rice' is fine.
 But, you should spell the percentage out like 'eight percent of the population' in formal communication.

 Tip: Spell out estimations!
-The simplest rule applies to numbers which are rounded up or estimated - use spellings.
-Those which are rounded higher than one million should be written as a numeral plus a word.
-Therefore, write 'around 300 million people' instead of 'around 300,000,000 people'.
-Exact numbers should be written out.
+The simplest rule applies to numbers rounded up or estimated - use spellings.
+Those rounded higher than one million should get written as a numeral plus a word.
+Thus, write 'around 300 million people' instead of 'around 300,000,000 people'.
+Exact numbers should always get written out.

-Two consecutive numbers placed next to each other is extremely confusing.
+Two consecutive numbers placed next to each other is very confusing.
 Instead of scribbling something like '9 15-year-olds', write one as a numeral so it would become 'nine 15-year-olds'.
 It is easier to understand, and makes more sense, if you choose to script the number which has the fewest letters.

 As a rule, it would be inconsistent to state 'She was my 1st true love'.
-Writing 'She was my first true love' is using extra consistency in the sentence especially when the cardinal numbers are related to each other.
-Spell it out if it is used in a quote such as '…four score..' and not '…4 score..'
+Writing 'She was my first true love' is using extra consistency in the sentence.
+This works best when the cardinal numbers relate to each other.
+Spell it out when used in a quote such as '…four score..' and not '…4 score..'

 Footnote: Expert authors and formal writers do not always agree on the rules for writing numbers and numeral.
 There does not seem to be one single standard that all literary professionals follow.
 But, we hope this section helped your understanding of the basic principles of spelling out numbers.